SBLLB/Challenge4-Monkeypatching/README.md

 ### To do
-- [ ] Employ SOLID principles more throughout.
+- [ ] Refactor to employ DRY principles
-- [ ] Separate Oystercard into separate class/module.